mpv-player/mpv/DOCS/man/en/options.rst

 ``--list-properties``
     Print a list of the available properties.

+``--load-unsafe-playlists``
+    Normally, something like ``mpv playlist.m3u`` won't load the playlist.
+This is because the playlist code is unsafe.
+(This is the same in all other variations of MPlayer.)

+    See ``--playlist`` for details.

+    Note: this option will allow opening playlists using the ``playlist`` special demuxer.
+The ``--playlist`` uses different code, and supports more playlist formats than the playlist demuxer.
+This means that for now, the ``--playlist`` option should always be used if you intend to open playlists.
+    Background: the special demuxer contains newly written code, while the ``--playlist`` option uses the old MPlayer code.
+Adding support for more playlist formats to the special demuxer is work in progress, and eventually the old code should disappear.

 ``--loop=<number|inf|no>``
     Loops playback ``<number>`` times. ``inf`` means forever and ``no`` disables looping.
 If several files are specified on command line, the entire playlist